 Learn how to be true to yourself and listen to your calling, we’ve written Wild Wolf Within (a short eBook) to show you exactly how.

 How to Embrace Being a Lone Wolf and Walk Your OWN Path

-Walking your own path, on some level, always requires a conscious choice in which you say “YES, this feels true to me and what my soul really craves for.”
-Even if you accidentally stumble onto that path, walking an authentic path always requires some level of self-reflection.
+Walking your own path, on some level, always requires a conscious choice in which you say “YES, this feels true to me and what my Soul really craves for.”
+Even if you accidentally stumble onto that path, walking an authentic path always requires some level of self-awareness.

-If you’re drawn towards embracing your inner wolf and courageously walking your own path, here are some helpful pointers:
+If you’re drawn towards embracing your inner wolf, beginning your spiritual journey, and courageously walking your own path, here are some helpful pointers:

 1. Understand and accept that there will be some backlash

 Whether from your friends, family members, or society at large, you will inevitably encounter naysayers.
 At some point, you’ll be met with cynics, killjoys, and sourpusses who seek to bring you down to their level.
 The reason why they fight against you is that, in their minds, you invalidate their way of existence.
 By courageously forging your own path you are causing them to reflect on their own lives and decisions.
 If on some level, they’ve realized that they’ve followed the crowd and made no unique decisions of their own, they’ll feel a sense of resentment which they’ll project onto you.

 Although it’s not nice to be on the receiving end of this, understand that the issue lies with them, not you.
 Everyone walking a path with a heart will experience social unease at some point – you’re certainly not alone in facing this problem.
 Just keep moving forward and remind yourself that it’s no one’s place to dictate what your life should be like except you.